Skip to content

 Leader Gating

-Gate the task behind a Leader Election so only the leader worker executes it.
-Setting leader implies distributed locking (with max_lock_seconds defaulting to seconds * 5):
+Restrict the task to the leader worker with a Leader Election, so only one worker executes it.
+Setting leader also enables distributed locking, with max_lock_seconds defaulting to seconds * 5:

 from grelmicro.sync import LeaderElection